 |Lines 2-5||$60, $90, $120, $150||$80, $110, $140, $170||$100, $140, $180, $220|

 If you want to go with the Expanded Network, there are quite a few plans to choose from.
-Starting at just $10 per month, you can get 1GB of data if you are a new customer and bring your own device. $5 more per month takes that up to 2GB and $25 per month comes with 5GB of data.
+Starting at just $10 per month, you can get 1GB of data if you are a new customer and bring your own device. $5 more per month takes the data up to 2GB and $25 per month comes with 5GB of data.
 For any customer, there is a 10GB $35 per month plan.

 The most interesting Boost Mobile plan is the Shrink-It plan with 15GB of data starting at $45 per month.
 With this plan, if you make six on-time payments in a row, your price comes down to $35 per month.

-The two 35GB plans mirror the plans on the NAtionwide Network with 12GB and 30GB of mobile hotspot data available.
+The two 35GB plans mirror the plans on the Nationwide Network with 12GB and 30GB of mobile hotspot data available.
 The larger plan here also comes with HD video streaming.

-Additional features such as international calling and more hotspot data can be added on by signing into your account.
+Additional features such as international calling and more hotspot data can be added by signing into your account.

-Boost Mobile vs. Straight Talk What are Straight Talk's plans?
+Boost Mobile vs. Straight Talk: What are Straight Talk's plans?

 If you're looking for unlimited, you have two options starting with a basic unlimited talk, text, and data with 10GB of hotspot data for $55 per month.
 Hotspot data isn't available on the AT&T network.
 You can get two lines with this plan for $90 per month but you don't get the hotspot data.
 For $65 per month, you can upgrade to 20GB of hotspot data.

 Finally, there's the Unlimited International plan that comes with 25GB of data and unlimited talk and text.
 You also get unlimited calls to mobile phones in Mexico, China, Canada, and India.
 If you need more high-speed data, it can be added at $5 per 1GB.

-Boost Mobile vs. Straight Talk What phones are compatible with Boost Mobile and Straight Talk?
+Boost Mobile vs. Straight Talk: What phones are compatible with Boost Mobile and Straight Talk?

 The easiest way to see if your phone will work with Boost Mobile is to enter the IMEI on Boost's website.
-Most unlocked phones will work on either of Boost Mobile's network excluding phones purchased from Sprint.
+Most unlocked phones will work on either of Boost Mobile's networks excluding phones purchased from Sprint.
 Boost sells phones as well including a decent range of Androids and iPhones.
 You will still need to pay for the phones outright but some of the lower-end models are very affordable.

 Pretty much any unlocked phone can be activated on Straight Talk thanks to its available networks.
 You can also check on Straight Talk's BYOD page if you want to be sure.
 If you're ready for a new phone, you can buy one from Straight Talk.
 You can choose from high-end Samsungs and iPhones down to cheap Androids.
 You can even sign up for a payment plan on some models.

-Boost Mobile vs. Straight Talk Which should you subscribe to?
+Boost Mobile vs. Straight Talk: Which should you subscribe to?